SaverioNapolitano/STYLEGUIDE-micro/README.md

 **Schematic design** ![](images/schematic-design.png)

 > [!WARNING]
-> In the original demo, 3 potentiometers were used to tune the rgb colors
+> In the original demo, 3 potentiometers were used to tune the rgb colors.
-> In the original demo, the field of vision of the pir sensors was reduced to fit the purpose of the demo
+> In the original demo, the field of vision of the pir sensors was reduced to fit the purpose of the demo.

 > [!CAUTION]
-> To be able to work properly, the demo requires a CP2102 Module (USB to TTL) with RX connected to pin 8 and TX connected to pin 7
+> To be able to work properly, the demo requires a CP2102 Module (USB to TTL) with RX connected to pin 8 and TX connected to pin 7.

 ## Purpose

-The microcontroller is responsible for sending the [STYLEGUIDE bridge](https://github.com/SaverioNapolitano/STYLEGUIDE-bridge.git) signals triggered by actions performed by the user or changes in the environment, using a rudimentary event-driven architecture
+The microcontroller is responsible for sending the [bridge](https://github.com/SaverioNapolitano/STYLEGUIDE-bridge.git) signals triggered by actions performed by the user or changes in the environment, using a rudimentary event-driven architecture.

-It also manages the status of the light and keeps track of the number of people currently in the room
+It also manages the status of the light and keeps track of the number of people currently in the room.

 ## How it works